 As a rule of thumb a young Bird Nest Fern plant will need to be repotted once every year until it reaches a good size, after which you will only need to repot perhaps once every couple of years.

-Bear in mind that even large plants can still do well in smaller pots (see photo above) so there is no need to repot into a significantly bigger pot each time.
+Bear in mind that even large plants can still do well in smaller pots (see photo below) so there is no need to repot into a significantly bigger planter each time.
 Just be prepared to water more often as a smaller container will store less moisture.

-When you're getting your hands dirty with repotting your fern, you don't need to use or do anything particularly fancy.
-Standard potting soil is fine and if the roots are very compacted you might want to gently loosen them a little with your fingers.
+When you're getting your hands dirty with repotting your fern, you don't need to use a specific soil type or do anything particularly fancy.
+Standard potting soil or one with a small amount of added drainage is fine and if the roots are very compacted you might want to gently loosen them a little with your fingers.

-When you're packing everything into the new pot, it's important that the crown is not buried - It must sit at the same level it sat at in the previous pot.
+When you're packing the new potting mix and plant into the new pot, it's important that the crown is not buried, this could prevent growth but also risks water pooling and rotting the crown.
+So it must sit at the same level it sat at in the previous pot.

-Ferns, including the Asplenium, will form spores in time which can be used to propagate new plants.
-Although we will give most things a try, propagating ferns using this method is not one of them.
+Ferns, including the Asplenium Nidus, will form spores in time which can be used to propagate new plants.
+Although I'll give most things a try, propagating ferns using this method is not one of them.
 It's really difficult and you do need special equipment to pull it off successfully.

-So instead we'd rather spend a little money (because they're normally cheap plants anyway) and buy new ones if we want more.
+So instead, I spend a little money (because they're generally cheap plants anyway) and buy new ones whenever I want an extra one.

 A word of caution however - you must not handle the delicate young fronds as they're emerging because of how fragile they are.
 New fronds have a high chance of becoming damaged and deformed if you touch them, so try not to.

-A max height of 120cm / 4ft and a spread of 90cm / 3ft can be attained after many years but only in an environment that is very humid.
+A max height of 120cm / 4ft and a spread of 90cm / 3ft can be attained after many years, but only in a very humid environment.
 Half these size estimates in a normal room.

 Does the Bird's Nest Fern have flowers?
 The answer to this is no it doesn't.
 Instead this houseplant is all about the lush tropical and tranquil looking foliage.